influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/meta_node_installation.md

 If you do not see your meta nodes in the output, retry adding them to the cluster.

-Once your meta nodes are part of your cluster move on to [the next steps to set up your data nodes](/enterprise_influxdb/v1.9/install-and-deploy/installation/data_node_installation/).
+Once your meta nodes are part of your cluster, move on to [install data nodes](/enterprise_influxdb/v1.9/install-and-deploy/installation/data_node_installation/).
 Please do not continue to the next steps if your meta nodes are not part of the cluster.